Alejandrocuartas/PLAYGREEN-Sports/README.md

 1. **Register a New User**
    - **POST /auth/signup**: Allows any person to register with their info and returns a JWT.
-     - **Recommendation**: Try with existing usernames to see validations.
+     - **Recommendation**: Try with existing usernames to see validations and register users with roles ADMIN and USER.

 2. **Log In**
    - **POST /auth/login**: Allows any person to log in with a username and password and returns a JWT.